-Living Yoga offers trauma-informed yoga classes to 24 partner sites around the Portland Metro area:
+Living Yoga provides 35 weekly classes at 25 partner sites throughout the Portland Metro area.

-Coffee Creek Correctional Facility Oregon Department of Corrections minimum and medium security facility for women in Wilsonville.
+Coffee Creek Correctional Facility, Oregon Department of Corrections - A minimum and medium security facility for women in Wilsonville, OR.

-Columbia River Correctional Institution Oregon Department of Corrections - Minimum security facility for men in Portland.
+Columbia River Correctional Institution, Oregon Department of Corrections - A minimum security facility for men in Portland, OR.

-Daybreak Youth Services - Inpatient chemical dependency treatment program for youth ages 12 through 17.
-Daybreak serves youth from throughout Washington state and also many teens from across the northwest, including Idaho, Oregon, Montana, and Alaska.
+Daybreak Youth Services - An inpatient chemical dependency treatment program for youth, ages 12 through 17.
+Daybreak serves youth from throughout Washington state, as well as teens from across the Northwest, including Idaho, Oregon, Montana, and Alaska.

 Lifeline Connections - A substance abuse and mental health treatment center in Vancouver, WA.

-Recovery Yoga at The Alano Club - The Alano Club provides an inviting and accessible recovery support center for individuals and families recovering from alcoholism, drug addiction, and other addictive disorders.
+The Alano Club - The Alano Club provides an inviting and accessible recovery support center for individuals and families recovering from alcoholism, drug addiction, and other addictive disorders.
+(Open Recovery Class)

-Recovery Yoga at Tabor Space - On the first and third Saturdays of the month, volunteers offer an inviting and accessible yoga class for individuals who identify as being in recovery from any type of addiction.
+Tabor Space - Living Yoga volunteers offer an inviting and accessible yoga class for individuals who identify as being in recovery from any type of addiction.
 This class follows a popular recovery meeting at the same location.
+(Open Recovery Class)